 Not long after, reality TV went green, with America’s Next Top Model hosting a very eco-friendly 16th cycle, where the models were ferried to and from activities in a green van and wore eco-friendly outfits to shoot in carbon neutral studios.
 This green lead was then followed by Project Runway, which has included ‘Zero Waste‘ Daniel Silverstein and Michelle Lesniak and Leanne Marshall amongst its finalists and winners, all of whom continued their eco-friendly methods in their own ranges long after their TV triumphs.

-After winning the Season 5 cycle of the popular design competition with her feminine, floaty fashion creations, Marshall now works from her studio in New York City, and her collections have shown at New York Fashion Week and fashion weeks around the globe every year since 2008.
+Today, she works from her studio in New York City, and her collections have shown at New York Fashion Week and fashion weeks around the globe every year since 2008.

 Leanne has also designed clothing for television, including outfits for Heidi Klum, Paula Abdul and the X Factor, and her spectacular silk dresses and gowns have graced the pages of top magazines, such as Martha Stewart Weddings, US Weekly, The Post,and countless others.

 Despite her success, the designer remains down-to-earth and claims she loves designing for ‘the average woman’ most of all.
-That may be true, but if you ask us, anyone who’s lucky enough to wear one of her fantastic frocks could never be described as looking ‘average!’
+That may be true, but if you ask me, anyone who’s lucky enough to wear one of her fantastic frocks could never be described as looking ‘average!’

 For more information, please click here.